Urban Renewal Program

 The City of Ballarat Urban Renewal Program is a transformative initiative of integrated projects designed to guide the renewal of three key urban precincts:

-- Ballarat CBD Precinct – developing an urban design framework and precinct structure plan to provide confidence around heritage controls and development.
+1. Ballarat CBD Precinct – developing an urban design framework and precinct structure plan to balance heritage and development.

-View Ballarat CBD Precinct Map - La Trobe Street Saleyards Precinct – developing a precinct structure plan to encourage housing development, business growth and job creation in the geographical and economic heart of Ballarat.
+2. La Trobe Street Saleyards Precinct – developing a precinct structure plan to encourage housing development, business growth and job creation in the geographical heart of Ballarat.

-- Provide confidence and opportunity for job creation.
+• To provide confidence and opportunities for job creation.

 Community Consultation

-Stage Two will occur after Stage One community feedback has been reviewed, and Draft Structure Plans and Urban Design Frameworks, will be shared with the community for further comment.
+2. Stage Two will include the sharing of Draft Structure Plans and Urban Design Frameworks with the community for comment.

 What is Urban Renewal?